 In this episode of World Footprints, Tonya and Ian Fitzpatrick visited The Historic New Orleans Collection (THNOC) in the French Quarter to meet with two amazing guests, Judy Cooper and Eric Seiferth, who help us understand the history and traditions of the Second Line.
 Read moreNew Orleans Events & Festivals History

 Cinco de Mayo (“5th of May”) is more than an excuse to drink margaritas.
-Cinco de Mayo actually commemorates the Battle of Puebla on May 5, 1862 – a victory of Mexican forces led by General Ignacio Zaragoza Seguín over the French.
-The date is observed as a celebration of … Read more Read moreMexico Events & Festivals History
+The festival actually commemorates the Battle of Puebla on May 5, 1862 – a victory of Mexican forces led by General Ignacio Zaragoza Seguín over the French.
+The date is observed as a celebration of Mexican … Read more Read moreMexico Events & Festivals History

 A friend invited me to share a house with her and a few other friends in Martha’s Vineyard over the Fourth of July weekend last year.
 Hearing stories of the Kennedys and the Obamas vacationing there, I assumed it would be a stuffy, pretentious community for the rich and famous. … Read more Read moreUnited States Events & Festivals History

 Enjoy the historic opening ceremonies surrounding the opening of the MLK Memorial in Washington, DC Read moreUnited States Events & Festivals History

 London during the holiday season is something I wish everyone could experience at least once in their lifetime.
 I mean, you think you’ve seen Christmas spirit, until you go to London in the month of December.
 Read moreUnited Kingdom Events & Festivals

 With the holidays approaching, I’m sure all of us already have our holiday dinner menu planned.
 Today, let’s go on a virtual journey to learn about traditional holiday dishes from around the world.
 Read moreThe World Events & Festivals Food & Drink